aki2o/emacs-plsense/README.md

 Feature
 =======

-### Provide a optimized completion by auto-complete.el
+### Omni completion by auto-complete.el

-When you are on Perl buffer, provide completion optimized for context using auto-complete.el.
+When you are on Perl buffer, provide the optimized completion for context using auto-complete.el.
-The candidates are optimized by the type inference.
+It's Omni completion what is called.
-Provide a optimized completion on the following position of the buffer.
+Provide omni completion on the following position of the buffer.

 * Variable
 * Method